bisdn/bisdn.github.io/getting_started/install_onie.md

 **NOTE**: For installing ONIE on AG5648 platform please follow the instructions on github (see link above).
 {: .label .label-yellow }

 Attach the USB device to your switch and reboot it.
-Enter the ONIE boot menu then press `c' to get into the grub CLI.
+Enter the ONIE boot menu then press `c` to get into the grub CLI.
 Enter the following commands to boot from a USB device.

 ```
 set root=(hd1)